oneMillionWorlds/Tamarin/README.md

 # Tamarin
-A VR utilities library for JMonkeyEngine.
+A VR utilities library for JMonkeyEngine using OpenXR.

 ## Typical imports